-Getting to Frankfurt-Hahn Airport is by cheap bus from cities such as Frankfurt, Mainz, Cologne, Koblenz, Trier, and Luxembourg.
+Getting to Frankfurt-Hahn Airport is by cheap bus from cities such as Frankfurt, Mainz, Cologne, Koblenz, and Wiesbaden.
 Taxis and airport shuttle services are pricey and best reserved well in advance.

-Public transportation to Frankfurt-Hahn Airport (HHN) is usually only possible by bus with frequent direct services from Frankfurt am Main, Frankfurt Airport (FRA), Mainz, Trier, Koblenz, and Luxemburg.
+Public transportation to Frankfurt-Hahn Airport (HHN) is usually only possible by bus with frequent direct services from Frankfurt am Main, Frankfurt Airport (FRA), Mainz, and Koblenz.
+In recent years, many other bus services were suspended.
 Trains are not available to Hahn Airport.
 Taxis and shuttle van transfers are best booked well in advance and fairly expensive – often costing much more than the flights.
-Klook and Suntransfers give online quotation without requiring too much info in advance.
+Suntransfers gives online quotations without requiring too much info in advance.

-NOTE in 2021: Public transportation and bus services to Frankfurt-Hahn Airport (HHN) are very limited in 2021 while the airport is very quiet with very few passenger flights.
+NOTE in 2023: Public transportation and bus services to Frankfurt-Hahn Airport (HHN) are very limited in 2023.
 The bus services to Frankfurt (via Mainz) and to Koblenz are the most likely to operate with trains from these cities available to all parts of Germany.
 However, even these bus services are limited to the arrival and departure times of the few flights.
 Renting a car, taxi, or transfer shuttle from Hahn may be very expensive.